finbarrtimbers/finbarrtimbers.github.io/_posts/2014-06-20-harold-of-galactus.md

 ---
 layout: post
-title: Notes from Benjamins v.
+title: Benjamins v.
 Easy Action & Harold of Galactus
 tags: improv theatre acting notes
 ---

-# Benjamins v.
-Easy Action

 Easy Action used vivid physical choices to add realism to their improv.
 Mark had a mime background that he exploited to clearly define the set.
 I'm trying to get into their workshop on Tuesday on physicality.

-**Lesson: make bold physical choices.**
+*Lesson: make bold physical choices.*

-# Harold of Galactus

 Harold of Galactus (HoG) seized the audience's attention through incorporating the pitch into their show.
 After hearing the pitch, they started riffing on what exactly the pair planned to do with the prompt (in their case, the name of the superhero).

 Mark & Chris had great stage presence, constantly reaching out to the audience.

-**Lesson: the audience is part of the show --- own that.**
+*Lesson: the audience is part of the show --- own that.*

 The characters they created were distinct and easy to remember.
 The duo employed narration effectively, painting clear pictures of the stage.